 - Pour the egg mixture over the bread and pecans in the Crock Pot, and give it all a gentle toss.
 Make sure all the bread is good and soaked.

-- Mix the sliced butter, brown sugar, and cinnamon together in a small mixing bowl.
+- Using a pastry blender, crumble the butter, brown sugar, and cinnamon together in a small bowl.

 - Crumble the cinnamon brown sugar topping over the entire casserole.
 It’s a really moist mixture, so it’s more like clumps of cinnamon brown sugar.